 In order to join the trip that you have booked, we require that you sign a waiver at your pre-trip meeting.
-A copy of the waiver is included in the Pre-Departure Information.
+A copy of the waiver is included with this handbook for your review.
 Please ensure you have read and understand the waiver prior to arriving at the meeting.
 Seek legal advice if you have any questions.
-If you do not sign the waiver at the pre-trip meeting we have no choice but to regard this as a last minute cancellation of your trip, with no notice, and consequently provide no refund.
+If you do not sign the waiver at the pre-trip meeting, we have no choice but to regard this as a last minute cancellation of your trip, with no notice, and consequently provide no refund.